astropy/astropy-APEs/APE3.rst

 For "platform" configuration items:

-    - Define the item within the new declarative file.
+    - Include the item within the new config file template in the source repository.

-    - This will automatically make it available from Python in the `subpackage.config` namespace (which will be a class instance of some sort).
+    - Move the configuration item to the ``subpackage.config`` namespace (which may be a class instance of some sort or a real module, TBD).

     - For backward compatibility, keep special delegation objects that delegate from the existing location to the new location and raise deprecation warnings when used.

+    - The configuration items may still be set by their old keys in the config file for one major release cycle, but a deprecation warning will be shown.

     - The configuration item should be documented in the subpackages documentation in a standardized section ("Configuration")